donnybrilliant/terminal.sh/GAMEPLAY.md

 **"Prerequisite mission not completed" error:**
 - Check mission prerequisites with `mission <missionID>`
-- Complete required missions first
+- Complete required missions first (they auto-complete when objectives are done)
 - Use `mission status` to see your progress

 **"Required level not met" error:**